tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-2/README.md

 ## Introduction to C++ and Sockets Programming

 - Read the code in `src/`
+#
 - Are there any bugs in this code?

+Ans.
+No
+#
 - What can you do to identify if there are bugs in the code?

+Ans.
+Tools like gdb, valgrind, IDE debugger or manual review can be used.

 ## Refactoring: Extract Function

 - What is different in this code compared to exercise-1?

+Ans.
+This code is modular with extracted functions for each responsibility than exercise-1 code.
+#
 - Is this code better or worse than exercise-1?

+Ans.
+This is more better than exercise-1 as it is more readable and maintainable as testing can be more orthogonal.
+#
 - What are the tradeoffs compared to exercise-1?

+Ans.
+The only tradeoff I think this has slightly more code.
+#
 - Are you able to spot any mistakes or inconsistencies in the changes?

+Ans.
+I think the error messages can be more richer.
+#

 ## Thinking About Performance